sakamotosora0116/todo_php-js-ajax/README.md

 at first You need to create a todo table because I implement auto-create-tabel setting in docker-compose.yml.

+*tasks that I must work on if I have time.
-todo1. to enable type hinting, upgrade php version.
+1. to enable type hinting, upgrade php version.

+2 write test codes.

+3 When attaching a db container, log in mysql and use a db automatically.

+4 if a title is null, exit *add func* process.

 *table structure